Miss World 1973

-Miss World 1973, the 23rd edition of the Miss World pageant, was held on 23 November 1973 at the Royal Albert Hall in London, United Kingdom.
-54 delegates vied for the crown won by Marjorie Wallace of United States.
+Miss World 1973 was the 23rd edition of the Miss World pageant, held on 23 November 1973 at the Royal Albert Hall in London, United Kingdom.
+54 delegates vied for the crown won by Marjorie "Marji" Wallace of United States.
 She was crowned by Belinda Green of Australia.
-Wallace won $7,200 in prize money for the first-place result.
+Wallace won £7,200 in prize money for the first-place result.

+Background

-104 days after her reign, Marjorie Wallace was dethroned from her title.
-The Miss World 1973 title and duties was not offered to any of the other participants.
-1st Runner-Up Evangeline Pascual of the Philippines pre-empted this decision by declaring she did not want the 'second hand crown'.
-Patsy Yuen of Jamaica who placed 2nd Runner-Up performed some of the duties and responsibilities of Miss World that had already been scheduled, without holding the title.
+104 days after her reign, Wallace was dethroned from her title.
+The Miss World 1973 title was not offered to any of the other participants.
+The Miss World organizers offered 1st runner-up Evangeline Pascual of the Philippines the duties but not the title.
+However, Pascual turned down the offer because she already have commitments in being an actress in the Philippines at the time.
+Patricia "Patsy" Yuen of Jamaica, who placed 2nd Runner-Up performed some of the duties and responsibilities of Miss World that had already been scheduled, without holding the title.

+Returns and withdrawals

+This edition marked the return of Peru, which last competed in 1968, Colombia and Lebanon last competed in 1970 and Cyprus, Luxembourg, South Korea, and Sri Lanka (as Ceylon) last competed in 1971.

+Costa Rica, Ecuador, India, Liberia, Paraguay, and West Germany withdrew from the competition for unknown reasons.